PMunch/notifishower/README.md

-  -w <w>                                    Set the width of the notification [default: 200] -h <h>                                    Set the height of the notification [default: 100] --background <color>                      Set the background colour of the notification --border <color>                          Set the border colour of the notification --border.width <bw>                       Set the width of the border [default: 2] --font <font>                             Sets the default font for all text elements
+  -w <w>                                    Set the width of the notification [default: 200] -h <h>                                    Set the height of the notification [default: 100] --background <color>                      Set the background colour of the notification --hover <color>                           Set the default colour of the hover indicator --border <color>                          Set the border colour of the notification --border.width <bw>                       Set the width of the border [default: 2] --font <font>                             Sets the default font for all text elements